Sports in Asia: Games

 Asia has hosted a total of eight Olympic Games: four Summer Olympic Games: 1964 in Tokyo, 1988 in Seoul, 2008 in Beijing, and 2020 once again in Tokyo, and four Winter Olympic Games: 1972 in Sapporo, 1998 in Nagano, 2018 in Pyeongchang, and 2022 in Beijing.
 Beijing became the first city to host both Summer and Winter Olympic Games.

 The three most successful countries at the Olympic Games are China (winners in 2008 and runners-up in 2004, 2012, and 2020), Japan (third in 1964, 1968, and 2020) and South Korea (fourth in 1988 and fifth in 2010 and 2012).
 Asian countries have dominated judo, taekwondo, badminton and table tennis, while they have also been successful in archery, diving, gymnastics and weightlifting.

 The Far Eastern Championship Games was a multi-sport event held from 1913 to 1934, featuring competitors from all over Asia.
 After World War II, the Asian Games, also called the Asiad, were established in 1951.
 The Asian Games are the world's second largest multi-sport event after the Olympic Games.
 There is also a winter edition of Asian Games, which was first held in 1986.

 Israel has been banned from the Asian Games since 1978, with the AGF citing security reasons.
 However, Israeli sports officials contend that it was due to Arab and Chinese opposition to their participation.
 Samuel Lalkin, general security of the Israel Sports Federation, said "The excuse that we pose big security problems is completely ridiculous if you think that North Korea is competing.
 That's a worse problem, but they want to see us out.
 We can't take part because of what we are."
 Due to the Arab–Israeli conflict, Israel sports federations have joined the European confederations.

 Some Asian countries compete at the Commonwealth Games, most notably India (4th in all-time medals), Malaysia (11th), Singapore (13th) and Pakistan (15th).
 The 1998 edition was held in Kuala Lumpur, whereas the 2010 edition was held in Delhi.

-Other

-Other known sports include American football, which is not played in Asia, but still broadcast on TV and radio.
-The most common program in American football is the Super Bowl, a maelstrom event that is broadcast nearly worldwide.
-Various hangouts and bars with HDTVs show footage of the Super Bowl throughout Asia.